 If you would like to donate by cheque you can do so by downloading and completing the Donation Form.

 Please make your cheque payable to the “Truro School Foundation Ltd”.

 You can also make a regular gift by standing order.
 To set up a standing order please download our Donation Form

 Regular gifts can be made by Direct Debit on a monthly, quarterly or annual basis.
-Please click on the DONATE ONLINE button below to set up your regular, or one-off, gift.
+Please click on the DONATE ONLINE button above to set up your regular, or one-off, gift.
 You can make a one-off donation using a credit or debit card.